regex

 Example 5: Case-sensitive matching

 By default, regex matching is case sensitive.
-The following query searches for the lowercase state name va:
+The following query searches for lowercase error:

-The query returns no results because the regex pattern va (lowercase) does not match any state values in the data.
+The query returns no results because the regex pattern error (lowercase) does not match ERROR (uppercase):

 Limitations